-- Self-evaluation continues to be rigorous and captures a realistic picture of the school's performance.
-Involve all stakeholders in the formulating of the 2020-2023 Strategic Plan. - Ensure appropriate strategies are in place to close down emergent in-school variation quickly and continue to drive improvement in SEN/disadvantaged students' outcomes and curriculum provision. - Continue to ensure Governors systematically challenge senior leaders so that the effective deployment of staff and resources, including SEN and Disadvantaged funding, secures excellent outcomes for students. - Maintain high morale and staff wellbeing, leading to strong retention at a time of multiple pressures including reduced funding, curriculum reform and issues with teacher supply. - To ensure that teacher workload is managed and ensure policies offer efficiencies whilst maximising impact on pupil learning. - Ensure safeguarding continues to be highly effective. - To continue to adapt our inclusive, innovative and diverse curriculum, to further raise achievement and meet the needs of all learners. - Ensure that the curriculum offer demonstrates a clear progression of knowledge and skills over time responsive to on-going student need and that this is represented in pupil outcomes and experiences.
+- Self-evaluation continues to be rigorous and captures a realistic picture of the school's performance. - Ensure appropriate strategies are in place to close down emergent in-school variation quickly and continue to drive improvement in SEN/disadvantaged students' outcomes and curriculum provision. - Continue to ensure Governors systematically challenge senior leaders so that the effective deployment of staff and resources, including SEN and Disadvantaged funding, secures excellent outcomes for students. - Maintain high morale and staff wellbeing, leading to strong retention at a time of multiple pressures including reduced funding, curriculum reform and issues with teacher supply. - To ensure that teacher workload is managed and ensure policies offer efficiencies whilst maximising impact on pupil learning. - Ensure safeguarding continues to be highly effective. - To continue to adapt our inclusive, innovative and diverse curriculum, to further raise achievement and meet the needs of all learners. - Ensure that the curriculum demonstrates a clear progression of knowledge and skills over time responsive to on-going student need and that this is represented in pupil outcomes and experiences.